|

 and it was written down over a thousand years ago?

-Both of these are considered to be true principles of life.
-Together they offer a stunning paradox.
+Both of these are considered to be the 'true' principles of life

 I was in the room the whole time.